-The 12-person working party will work to find practical actions available to bowls in Australia to enhance participation by women and girls and to increase their engagement in leadership and governance roles in the sport.
+The focus was on developing initiatives to enhance participation and the experience of women and girls in Australian bowls and to increase their engagement in leadership and governance roles in the sport.

 Of the more than 690,000 bowls participants in 2019, less than 32 per cent were women.

-“There are more women in the Australian population than men yet we still have an imbalance in bowls.
-This is an area we can do more in and are doing more in,” he said.
+“There are more women in the Australian population than men, yet there is an imbalance in bowls.
+This is an area in which we are actively trying to improve,” BA CEO Neil Dalrymple said.

 Women in Bowls Working Party

-- BA CEO.
+- Neil Dalrymple – BA CEO.

-- Golf Australia Female Engagement Senior Manager.
+- Chyloe Kurdas – Previously Golf Australia Female Engagement Senior Manager.

-- Former Baseball WA Women’s Council member, Taren Point BC member, former WA Women’s state squad member, corporate governance and compliance experience.
+- Jenni McLaughlin – Former Baseball WA Women’s Council member, Taren Point BC member, former WA Women’s state squad member, corporate governance and compliance experience.

-- BA board director, former Women’s Bowls NSW appointed director, practicing barrister for 19+ years.
+- Jess De Greenlaw – BA board director, former Women’s Bowls NSW appointed director, practicing barrister for 19+ years.

-- BA board director, Australian over-60s, NSW and Queensland bowls representative.
+- Louise Witton – BA board director, Australian over-60s, NSW and Queensland bowls representative.

-- Bowls SA Relationship Program Officer overseeing ‘Driving Women in Leadership’ project, 14+ years sport and recreation experience.
+- Pania Rawlins – Bowls SA Relationship Program Officer overseeing ‘Driving Women in Leadership’ project, 14+ years sport and recreation experience.

-- Current Australian Jackaroo, Bowls Tasmania CEO, 2x Commonwealth Games gold medallist and 3x World champion, 20+ years bowls experience.
+- Rebecca Van Asch – Current Australian Jackaroo, Bowls Tasmania CEO, 2x Commonwealth Games gold medallist and 3x World champion, 20+ years bowls experience.

-- Toorak Burnside BC Women’s Bowls Working Group chair, doctor of education, retired/adjunct senior research fellow at UniSA and higher education consultant.
+- Vicki Feast – Toorak Burnside BC Women’s Bowls Working Group chair, doctor of education, retired/adjunct senior research fellow at UniSA and higher education consultant.